glowkeeper/arweaveFilmPosterArchive/README.md

 ## Usage

-Please fulfil the [dependencies](#dependencies) beforehand - #tl;dr, you must be running [hooverd](https://github.com/samcamwilliams/hooverd), for which you'll need some [arweave tokens](https://tokens.arweave.org/).
+Please fulfil the [dependencies](#dependencies) beforehand #tl;dr, you must be running [hooverd](https://github.com/samcamwilliams/hooverd), for which you'll need some [arweave tokens](https://tokens.arweave.org/).
 You'll also need an API key from [The Movie Database](https://www.themoviedb.org).

 `bin/filmArchiver.sh -k | --key YOUR_TMDB_API_KEY [-p | --prude] [-m | --movie-only]`

 (If you do not want to include adult films, supply the `-p` argument.
-If you do not video releases, supply the `-m` argument).
+If you do not want video releases, supply the `-m` argument).

 The final step of the script uses [hooverd](https://github.com/samcamwilliams/hooverd) to push some generated html to [Arweave](https://www.arweave.org).
 If all has gone well, the script will output a transaction key from [Arweave](https://www.arweave.org).
 It will look like this: